Who should apply?

 - There is a committed source of funding to support the student (an assistantship or a commitment that the student will be self-supporting).

-Departmental criteria generally include a G.P.A. of 3.0 or better, as stipulated by the Graduate School, supportive letters of recommendation, a clear “statement of purpose” by the prospective student, and GRE scores.
+Departmental criteria generally include a G.P.A. of 3.0 or better, as stipulated by the Graduate School, supportive letters of recommendation, and a clear “statement of purpose” by the prospective student which also describes why they are a good fit for the WSU Horticulture Department..
 Within the department, the decision for admission and recommendation to the Graduate School is made by the Graduate Steering Committee, and approved by the department chair.
 Although the department sends unofficial notice of acceptance, formal notice of acceptance into the graduate program will come from the Graduate School.

 For information on transfer credits, contact the Graduate School.